ASzc/svalinn/README.md

 ## Performance

+Probably not that great, but enough for short-ish messages.

 TODO performance comparison with Java standard library

 ## Acknowledgements

+Thanks to the people in #ceylonlang for helping me find solutions to

-The compression function interface is a combination of the Java and Python standard library packages for hashing.
+The compression function interface is a combination of the hashing components of the Java and Python standard libraries.

-A better understanding of the following points was obtained from the *Handbook of Applied Cryptography* by A. Menezes, P. van Oorschot and S. Vanstone.
+Details about the Merkle–Damgård construction, and the classification of cryptographic hash functions were found in the *Handbook of Applied Cryptography* by A. Menezes, P. van Oorschot and S. Vanstone.
 Thanks to the authors and the publisher for making it available without cost.

-- Cryptographic hash function classification
-- Merkle–Damgård construction

 ## License